 Both methods are intended to establish the same basic principle – that the trading in the account was clearly intended to benefit the broker through the creation of commissions and the trading strategy implemented was not in the best interests of the client.

-It can be more difficult to establish scienter with excessive trading rather than churning, however, arbitration panels can often recognize when an unscrupulous financial advisor is trading for the express purpose of maximizing commissions.
+It can be more difficult to establish scienter with excessive trading rather than account churning, however, arbitration panels can often recognize when an unscrupulous financial advisor is trading for the express purpose of maximizing commissions.
 This is usually established by discussing the financial advisor’s industry track record (FINRA BrokerReport, or CRD).
 For example, if a financial advisor has previously been sued for churning or excessive trading, it is not difficult for an arbitration panel to determine that the broker was again acting with scienter in excessively trading the account now at issue.

-Applicable FINRA Rules
+FINRA Rules for Churning Claims

-The primary FINRA Rule used at arbitration hearings when discussing churning is FINRA Rule 2111 regarding suitability.
+The primary FINRA Rule used at arbitration hearings when discussing account churning is FINRA Rule 2111 regarding suitability.

 FINRA Rule 2111 requires that a broker-dealer or associated person “have a reasonable basis to believe that a recommended transaction or investment strategy involving a security or securities is suitable for the customer, based on the information obtained through the reasonable diligence of the [firm] or associated person to ascertain the customer’s investment profile.”
 In general, a customer’s investment profile would include the customer’s age, other investments, financial situation and needs, tax status, investment objectives, investment experience, investment time horizon, liquidity needs and risk tolerance.

 For excessive trading cases, FINRA Rule 2111 also has a quantitative suitability standard that applies.
-Quantitative suitability requires a broker who has actual or de facto control over a customer account to have a reasonable basis for believing that, in light of the customer’s investment profile, a series of recommended transactions, even if suitable when viewed in isolation, are not excessive and unsuitable for the customer.
+Quantitative suitability requires a broker who has actual or de facto control over a customer account to have a reasonable basis for believing that, considering the customer’s investment profile, a series of recommended transactions, even if suitable when viewed in isolation, are not excessive and unsuitable for the customer.
 Factors such as turnover rate, cost-to-equity ratio, and use of in-and-out trading in a customer’s account may provide a basis for finding that the activity at issue was excessive.

-Because of the number of trades involved in a typical churning case, damages are usually best proven through expert reports that analyze the gains, losses, and commissions of every trade and breakdown the results in a format that is easy for the FINRA arbitration panel to understand.
+Because of the number of trades involved in a typical account churning case, damages are usually best proven by churning attorneys through expert reports that analyze the gains, losses, and commissions of every trade and breakdown the results in a format that is easy for the FINRA arbitration panel to understand.
 These reports vary in cost depending on the expert and the number of trades involved but churning cases are virtually impossible to prove without them.

 Although the parties are likely to agree on the approximate amount of damages and the respective turnover ratio or P/E ratio, brokerage firm usually defend these cases by fighting the “control” element of the claim.

 For example, brokerage firms often attempt to argue that the investor was directing the account and the firm was simply following the client’s instructions.
-Once again, this is where the client’s background is important because obviously it is more difficult for a FINRA arbitrator to believe that an 80 year old retiree was day trading their own account as opposed to a 40 year old high income executive.
+Once again, this is where the client’s background is important because obviously it is more difficult for a FINRA arbitrator to believe that an 80-year-old retiree was day trading their own account as opposed to a 40-year-old high income executive.

 Brokerage firms will often attempt to paint the client as extremely sophisticated and clearly capable of both understanding the trading involved and exercising control over the account.
 See, e.g. Follansbee v.
 Davis, Skaggs & Co., 681 F.2d 673, 677-78 (9th Cir.
 1982) (no control by broker where customer had degree in economics, read and understood corporate financial reports, and regularly read investment literature), and Newburger, Loeb & Co., Inc. v.
 Gross, 563 F.2d 1057, 1070 (2d Cir.
 1977), cert. denied, 434 U.S. 1035 (1978) (no control by broker where customer had post-graduate degree, years of experience in the market, and subscribed to investment services).

 A customer who receives trade confirmation slips, monthly account statements, or other information reflecting that transactions have occurred and the nature and frequency of those transactions, and who fails to complain in a timely fashion, may have his claims barred under the doctrines of ratification, waiver, and estoppels.
 See, e.g., Brophy v.
 Redivo, 725 F.2d 1218 (9th Cir.
 1984) (If the customer receives confirming documents and does not object, by his silence he has ratified the trades, or waived his claim).

-At the hearing, brokerage firms will typically examine the investor by going through the investor confirmation slips with the investor that were provided and asking why the investor did not immediately complain if they knew that the trading strategy implemented was not what they wanted.
+At the hearing, brokerage firms will typically examine the investor by going through the confirmation slips that were provided and asking why the investor did not immediately complain if they knew that the trading strategy implemented was not what they wanted.
 The counter to this argument is the ruling of the Court in Hecht v.
 Harris Upham, which stated, “that while confirmation slips were sufficient to inform plaintiff of the specific transactions made, they were not sufficient to put her on notice that the trading of her account was excessive.”
 Hecht v.
 Harris Upham & Co., N.D.
 Cal.
 1968.

 Brokerage firms will also attempt to argue against the control of the account if the confirmation slips are marked as “unsolicited” –meaning that the customer allegedly ordered many of the transactions without ever having had the securities called to his or her attention by the stockbroker.
 Whether the confirmation slips were the customer’s idea is often a credibility battle as the client will likely testify that the trades were the broker’s idea and the broker will claim that the trades were the client’s idea.

-Documents Needed to Prove Churning Cases
+Documents Needed to Prove Churning Claims

 1) All commission runs relating to the customer’s account(s) at issue or, in the alternative, a consolidated commission report relating to the customer’s account(s) at issue.